MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Deploy/Deployment-Scenarios-for-Service-Manager.md

 ---
-title: Deployment Scenarios for Service Manager ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - service-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  bandersmsft
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
-ms.assetid: 037167a4-a9c3-49f4-9232-c76ea32a68a9
+title:  Deployment Scenarios for Service Manager ms.technology:  service-manager ms.assetid:  037167a4-a9c3-49f4-9232-c76ea32a68a9
 ---

 # Deployment Scenarios for Service Manager

 >Applies To: System Center 2016 Technical Preview - Service Manager

 System Center 2016 Technical Preview - Service Manager provides for many deployment scenarios.
 However, remember that you cannot deploy a Service Manager management server and a data warehouse management server on the same computer.
 In fact, Setup prevents you from installing both on a single server.
 The reason has to do with Service Manager architecture of the data warehouse, overall performance, and usage of the Operations Manager health service.
 The data warehouse was designed for quick data retrieval and hosting both the Service Manager management server and the data warehouse management server on a single server will negatively impact performance for both.
-Additionally, a single server doesn’t scale out as Service Manager usage and data storage grow.
+Additionally, a single server doesnï¿½t scale out as Service Manager usage and data storage grow.

 You will also specify the server that hosts SQL Server Reporting Services (SSRS).
 Do not attempt to use the same SSRS instance for both Operations Manager and Service Manager.